 Webflow Cloud’s SQLite databases support edge-compatible ORM libraries, letting you write type-safe queries and manage schema changes with familiar tools.
 Drizzle ORM and Prisma-Edge are popular choices for seamless integration with Webflow Cloud.

-When using an ORM, you’ll typically add a dedicated folder (such as /migrations or /drizzle) to your project to store migration files and schema definitions.
+When using an ORM, you’ll typically add a dedicated folder (such as /migrations or /drizzle) to your app to store migration files and schema definitions.
 Be sure to specify this directory in your wrangler.json using the migrations_dir property for your SQLite binding.

 wrangler.json